PalmEmanuel/AzAuth/Docs/Help/Get-AzToken.md

 ### -Resource

-The resource for the token, such as Microsoft Graph or Azure Resource Manager.
+The resource for the token, such as Microsoft Graph or Azure Key Vault.
 This can be provided either as a URI or as an id.

 If not specified, the resource will be set to `https://graph.microsoft.com`.